-As measures against North Korea based on the FEFTA, Japan has designated entities and individuals subject to asset freezing and other measures and subjected payments to those entities and individuals and capital transactions therewith to a licensing system.
-In addition, in order to enhance the prevention of fund transfers to North Korea, one who pay for the purpose of assisting activities that may contribute to North Korea's nuclear-related programs should be permitted from the government.
-As an original measure of its own, Japan also prohibits remittances to North Korea in principle in order to prevent flows of funds to that country.
-Furthermore, on the trade front, regarding North Korea, in addition to prohibiting imports and exports of specified goods based on the UNSC Rs, Japan prohibits any imports of all goods from and export of all goods to North Korea, thereby preventing flows of funds through imports.
+As measures against North Korea based on the FEFTA, Japan has designated entities and individuals subject to asset freezing and other measures13 and subjected payments to those entities and individuals and capital transactions therewith to a licensing system.
+In addition, in order to enhance the prevention of fund transfers to North Korea, the payment conducted for the purpose of contributing to activities that could facilitate North Korea's nuclear and missile programs is banned.
+As an enhanced restriction of its own, Japan also ban on payment to North Korea.
+Furthermore, on the trade front, regarding North Korea, in addition to prohibiting imports and exports of specified goods based on the UNSCRs, Japan prohibits imports of all goods from and exports of all goods to North Korea, thereby preventing flows of funds through imports.

-As a measure against Iran, Japan applies the requirement for prior notification to investments in industries related to nuclear technology and also applies a permission system to payments made for the purpose of assisting activities that may benefit to its sensitive nuclear activities and others.
+As a measure against Iran, Japan requires prior notification for investments in industries related to nuclear technology and also applies a permission system to payments made for the purpose of assisting activities that may benefit to its sensitive nuclear activities.